albatrocity/fullbloods/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://svelte.dev/docs/kit/adapters) for your target environment.

+## Deployment

+Deployment is done via Netlify using the SvelteKit adapter.
+The only page that's SSR is the shows page.